Brekke History, Family Crest & Coats of Arms

 The surname Brekke was first found in Bavaria, where the name Brackenhofer became noted for its numerous branches throughout the region.
 Each house acquired a status and influence which was envied by the princes of the region, and resulted in the Brackenhofer allegiance being actively sought by these same princes.
 Over time, the family became a power unto themselves as members of the family were elevated to the ranks of nobility, an honor which served to further enhance their prominence within Bavaria.

 Early History of the Brekke family

-Another 115 words (8 lines of text) are included under the topic Early Brekke History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Brekke research.
+Another 58 words (4 lines of text) are included under the topic Early Brekke History in all our PDF Extended History products and printed products wherever possible.

 Brekke Spelling Variations

 In the medieval era, many different cultural groups lived in the German states.
 There are thus many regional variations of German surnames from that era.
 Westphalians spoke Low German, which is similar to modern Dutch.
 Many German names carry suffixes that identify where they came from.
 Others have phrases attached that identify something about the original bearer.
 Other variations in German names resulted from the fact that medieval scribes worked without the aid of any spelling rules.
 The spelling variations of the name Brekke include Brakenhofer, Brackenhoffer, Brachenhofer, Brachenhoffer, Brakkenhofer, Brakkenhoffer, Brackenho, Braeckenhofer, Braeckenhoffer, Brachenhofer, Braechenhoffer, Braekkenhofer, Braekkenhoffer, Breckenhofer, Breckenhoffer, Brechenhofer, Brechenhoffer, Brekkenhofer, Brekkenhoffer and many more.

 Early Notables of the Brekke family (pre 1700)